“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

-Yet another definition of a gene which is more satisfactory which states, “genes encode structural and functional proteins.”
-It is a reliable and decent explanation but here even, partially.
+Yet another definition of a gene that is more satisfactory states, “genes encode structural and functional proteins.”
+It is a reliable and decent explanation but here even, partially!

 As per the recent discoveries in genetics not all genes encode proteins.
 Even some are unknown to us.
-Their functions are yet not known to us.
+Their functions are yet not known.

-Scientists also believe that some genes control behavioural factors.
-However, supportive evidence for this fact is very less.
+Scientists also believe that some genes control behavioral factors.
+Albeit, supportive evidence for this fact is very little.
 This indicates that a gene itself is an entire study subject.
 As we know more about a gene, it opens new challenges to learn it.

-In the present article, we will try to understand “what a gene is? and its function.
-Further, we will discuss its nomenclature process and gene regulation.
+In the present article, we will try to understand “what a gene is?” and its function.
+Further, we will discuss its nomenclature, function and some of the important genes.

 What is a gene?

-Approximately 22,000 to 25,000 genes are present in humans.
+Approximately 22,000 to 25,000 genes are present in the human genome.
 Some of them are active and some are inactive.
-Although, the number of genes in different organisms vary.
-Take a quick look at the number of genes in different organisms
+Although, the number of genes in different organisms varies.
+Take a quick look at the number of genes in different organisms.

 Functionally, some genes can encode proteins while some can’t!
 Those genes which can’t manufacture a specific protein helps in the “regulation of gene expression.”